A Visit to the German Bundestag

 After the wrapping was removed, massive demolition and construction began.
 The new Reichstag is decidedly modern on the inside, and it epitomizes architectural “facadism.”
 The building's interior is characterized by clean lines and large windows.
 Yet, it was punctuated with historical remnants and decorations.
 The ultramodern interiors are accented with numerous commissioned artworks.
 According to Christopher, the Bundestag only collects modern and contemporary art, which is quite unusual for a national parliament in a country with a rich cultural heritage.
 I don’t believe there is any artwork or decoration that dates back to Prussian times or earlier.

-The most significant public art on display came from artists from France, the United States, Great Britain, and Russia.
+The most significant public art on display was created by artists from France, the United States, Great Britain, and Russia.
 Once again, Germany was keen to acknowledge the necessary pain of post-war divisions by highlighting works from the four foreign powers that occupied post-war Germany.
-During our guided tour, we got to see two of these pieces.
-The first one was a tall pillar fitted with LED light strips.
+During our guided tour, we had the opportunity to see two of these pieces.
+The first one was a tall pillar fitted with LED light strips at the north entrance lobby.
 Designed by American artist Jenny Holzer, the pillar’s four faces display some of the most famous speeches delivered in the Bundestag.
+The text moved from the bottom up toward the ceiling, signifying that political speech is the pillar of representative democracy.